 Love in the Time of Chaos:

-May 18–20 in Portland
+May 18-19-20, 2018 in Portland

-. . . and a knockout night of kirtan with Jai Uttal and Friends!
+An all-star night of kirtan with Jai Uttal & Friends

 In the early 1960s, Harvard psychology professor Dr. Richard Alpert was engaged in the study of consciousness through use of psychedelic substances.
 After being fired from Harvard with his fellow culture-jammer Timothy Leary, Dr. Alpert traveled to India, where he studied yoga, Hindu devotional practices, and Buddhism.

-As a founding board member of Seva Foundation in the 1980s, Mirabai directed the Seva Guatemala Project, which supports sustainable agriculture and integrated community development.
+As a founding board member and chair of Seva Foundation in the 1980s, Mirabai directed the Seva Guatemala Project, which supports sustainable agriculture and integrated community development.
 Also at Seva, she co-developed Sustaining Compassion, Sustaining the Earth, a series of retreats and events for grassroots environmental activists on the interconnection of spirit and action.